dwinchell/appset-example/README.md

 oc login --token=sha256~yourtokenfromhub --server=https://api.hub.example.com
 ```

 2. Get the automatically generated name of the `oc` context that represents the connection to the Hub cluster.

+Use the current-context command to display the context name.

 ```
 oc current-context
 ```

+Copy the context name for use in the next step.

+!(Example Command Output.
+Copy paste the name of the context.)[/assets/oc-current-context-screenshot.png]

-3. Rename the current context using the `oc rename-context` command and copy-pasting the long, automatically generated name.
+3. Rename the current context using the `oc rename-context` command.

+Copy the long, automatically generated context name from the previous output and paste it into this command.
 Set the new name to `hub`.
 This will make the rest of the commands easier.

 **Important:** do not copy paste this command as-is.
 Fill in the generated context name from the output of the `oc current-context` command.